-In 2024, Chia-Wei Hsu won the tenth Eye Art & Film Prize.
-Previous winners of the prestigious prize were Hito Steyerl (2015), Ben Rivers (2016), Wang Bing (2017), Francis Alÿs (2018), Meriem Bennani (2019), Kahlil Joseph (2020), Karrabing Film Collective (2021), Saodat Ismailova (2022) and Garrett Bradley (2023).
+In 2025, Sohrab Hura won the eleventh Eye Art & Film Prize.
+Previous winners of the prestigious prize were Hito Steyerl (2015), Ben Rivers (2016), Wang Bing (2017), Francis Alÿs (2018), Meriem Bennani (2019), Kahlil Joseph (2020), Karrabing Film Collective (2021), Saodat Ismailova (2022), Garrett Bradley (2023) and Chia-Wei Hsu (2024).

 As images increasingly shape the way we experience reality, and it is impossible to imagine contemporary art without film and video, Eye launched in 2015 a prize for visual work at the intersection of art and film.
 The prize is awarded to an individual who has made various works of high quality and is compiling an exceptional body of work that demonstrates a distinct vision of film art and/or visual culture.
 The prize consists of a sum of 30,000 euros and is intended for making new work.